 It is important to note that most real estate agents are extremely hardworking, honest professionals who are dedicated to doing the right thing for their clients.
 However, as the real estate agent and realtor lawsuit attorneys at Whitney, LLP have seen over the years, not all real estate agents or realtors act with their client’s best interests in mind.
 When this happens, the clients of the wrongful real estate agent are usually taken advantage of financially.

 Whitney, LLP represents clients against negligent and fraudulent real estate agent in complaints, claims and lawsuits arising out of the purchase of residences.
 Consultations are always free.
-There are no fees or expenses until compensation is recovered.
+Contact us using our Online Contact Form, or call us at 410 583 8000..

 A real estate is negligent when they fall below the fiduciary duties that are required of them.
 Fiduciary duties are discussed below.
 Whitney, LLP’s real estate agent negligence claim attorneys represent clients in multiple cases where our clients were financially injured by real estate agents who were more interested in getting their commission than doing the right thing and complying with their fiduciary duties.
 These agents cut corners, do not follow up and the failure to act in accordance with their duties.

 A lawsuit or claim alleging negligence against a real estate agent, and a lawsuit or claim alleging fraud are two different things, although the claims can be brought together.
 A claim of fraud means that the agent purposefully made a misrepresentation for the purpose of deceiving someone to get them to either buy or sell the property.
 The fraud claim can be a more serious allegation, as it means the agent intended to mislead an individual, as opposed to not following through or forgetting to do something they should have done